A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Simulation study of Phase II clinical trials

 \subsection{Calibration of cut-off probabilities}

-For a given combination of $p$ and $\kappa$, we calibrate design-specific cut-off probabilities under the set of null scenarios $\mathcal{S}_0=\bigl\{(\mu_1,\dots,\mu_K):\,\mu_j-\gamma=c,\,c\geq0,\,\forall j\bigr\}$ both considering the strong and the average control of the type-I error at a level $\alpha=5\%$.
-Two types of considerations should be made on this choice of null scenarios: (i) calibration is done under the most challenging situation where there is no sub-optimal arm; (ii) one only considers $c\geq0$ since, for $\gamma=0$, values $c$ and $-c$ are treated equally in the definition of best arm.
-Details on the choice of the null scenarios are presented in Section E.2 of the SM.
+For a given combination of $p$ and $\kappa$, we calibrate design-specific cut-off probabilities under the set of null scenarios $\mathcal{S}_0=\bigl\{(\mu_1,\dots,\mu_K):\,\mu_j-\gamma=c,\,c\geq0,\,\forall j\bigr\}$ both considering the strong and the average control of the type-I error rate at a level $\alpha=5\%$.
+There are two considerations for the choice of these: (i) calibration is done under the most challenging situation where there is no sub-optimal arm; (ii) one only considers $c\geq0$ since, for $\gamma=0$, values $c$ and $-c$ are treated equally in the definition of best arm.
+Details on the the null scenarios are in SM (Section G.2).

 Results are reported in Figure \ref{fig:alphaRates}, where only four WE designs are shown based on the results of Section \ref{subsec:kappaSelectionSim}.